Kevin6new/R-Naught/README.md

 corresponding user along with precautions needed to be taken.
 Therefore, this application can be used as a tool for creating further social awareness about the arising need of precautionary measures to be taken by the people of India.

-This is my undergrad final year project the owner of the repo where the project was stored was my group mate so I downloaded the project and uploaded it into my repo that is the reason why its showing it been uploaded recently.